berloop/blender-web-viewer/README.md

 ## Support

-For issues, feature requests, or contributions, please visit the project repository.
+For issues, feature requests, or contributions, please visit the project repository or contact me directly at egretfx@gmail.com.
+Don't spam me or i will make you drink cocoa tea.